 Lavasa is a $ 30 billion mega-project built by “Hindustan Construction Company”(HCC).
 It is a city built from scratch i.e it is planned which gives a unique selling point to this place.

 Meant to be a vacation spot, the city has a lot to offer to visitors.
 Lavasa is located very close to two very important cities if Maharashtra- Pune & Mumbai.
 It is only a 2-hour drive from Pune and a 4-hour drive from Mumbai.

-The city has much common with old colonial hill stations of British Raj.
-It is based on a 4 phase township in which 1st phase is completed and it’s called “Dasve”, rest is under construction.
+The city has much in common with the old colonial hill stations of British Raj.
+It is based on a 4 phase township in which the 1st phase is completed and it’s called “Dasve”, rest is under construction.